Albert A. Abbou

 Albert began his legal career as a law clerk at boutique IP firms, gaining early exposure to both mechanical and biotech innovations.
 He later worked at international IP law firms in Texas and Michigan before joining Quinn IP Law.
 Prior to law school, he worked as an engineer at DTE Energy and Alcoa, giving him valuable industry perspective that continues to inform his legal practice.

-Albert earned his J.D. from Ave Maria School of Law, where he was active in the Intellectual Property Law Group and Patent Law Clinic.
-He holds a B.S. in Electrical Engineering from Michigan State University, with a concentration in Business and Supply Chain Management.
+Albert earned his J.D. from Ave Maria School of Law and a B.S. in Electrical Engineering from Michigan State University.
+He is admitted to practice in Michigan and is a registered patent attorney with the U.S. Patent and Trademark Office.